Mike Hughes (daredevil)

-Michael Hughes (February 9, 1956 – February 22, 2020), popularly known as "Mad" Mike Hughes, was an American limousine driver, professed flat-Earther, and daredevil known for flying in self-built steam rockets.
-He died on February 22, 2020, while filming a stunt for an upcoming Science Channel television series.
+Michael Jay Hughes (February 9, 1956 – February 22, 2020), popularly known as "Mad" Mike Hughes, was an American limousine driver, professed flat-Earther, and daredevil known for flying in self-built steam rockets.
+He died while filming a stunt for a Science Channel television series.
 Although a public promoter of the flat Earth model, following his death his public relations representative said that Hughes had only used flat Earth as a PR stunt to acquire funding for his rockets.

 Background

-Hughes spent his childhood in Oklahoma City.
-He soon acquired an interest in motorcycle racing.
+Hughes was born and spent his childhood in Oklahoma City.
+He started racing motorcycles at age 12 and later competed on the AMA Pro Flat Track racing circuit.
+During the 1980s, he worked as part of a NASCAR pit crew, and he moved to working as a limousine driver in the 1990s.

 In 2002, Hughes set a Guinness World Record with a 103 ft jump in a Lincoln Town Car stretch limousine.
-He stated during an interview with the Associated Press in 2018 that he had planned to run for Governor of California.
+He stated, during an interview with the Associated Press in 2018, that he had planned to run for Governor of California.

 At the time of his death, Hughes had no close relatives, and lived by himself in Apple Valley, California.

 Rocket launches

 2014 launch

-According to the Associated Press, Hughes built his first crewed rocket on January 30, 2014, and flew 1374 ft in just over one minute over Winkelman, Arizona.
-According to CBC News, Hughes collapsed after the landing and it took him three days to recover.
-Hughes stated that the injuries suffered from the flight put him in a walker for two weeks.
-There was no video of Hughes entering the rocket and there were doubts that he was in it when it launched.
-Hughes collaborated with Waldo Stakes to design steam rockets.
+According to the Associated Press, Hughes built his first crewed rocket and on January 30, 2014, flew 1374 ft in just over one minute over Winkelman, Arizona.
+According to CBC News, Hughes collapsed after the landing and required three days to recover; he stated that the injuries suffered from the flight put him in a walker for two weeks.
+Because there was no footage of Hughes entering the craft, some doubts were raised regarding whether he was on board during the launch.
+He collaborated with Waldo Stakes to design steam rockets.